How I Broke Free of My Need to Go Shopping

 3. Cultivate interests other than shopping.

 There is nothing wrong with wanting stimulation.
 Restless curiosity drives all of the great ideas and inventions of mankind.
 So use your mind and your talents for something more worthwhile than a shopping trip.
 Learn something new, return to an old hobby, repair or reuse something to make it last longer, volunteer for a cause you care about.
-Use your time and abilities to be something more than a consumer.
+Use your time and abilities to be more than a consumer.

 4. When you do shop, shop smarter.